Tight Last-Iterate Convergence of the Extragradient and the Optimistic Gradient Descent-Ascent Algorithm for Constrained Monotone Variational Inequalities: Introduction

 \weiqiangnote{\cite{zhang_unified_21} analyse several first-order methods for smooth and \emph{strongly} monotone VIs in the unconstrained setting using Integral Quadratic Inequalities (IQC).
 In the objective of determining the optimal exponential decay rate of parameterized quadratic potential functions, they introduce sufficient quadratic constraints which can be turned into solving SDPs.} }

-\paragraph{SOS programming and Analysis of Iterative Methods.} SOS programming has been employed in the design and analysis of algorithms in convex optimization.
+\paragraph{SOS Programming and Analysis of Iterative Methods.} SOS programming has been employed in the design and analysis of algorithms in convex optimization.
 To the best of our knowledge, these results only concern minimization of smooth and strongly-convex functions in the unconstrained setting. \citet{fazlyab2018design} propose a framework to search the optimal parameters of the algorithm, e.g., step size.
-They use SOS programming to search over quadratic potential functions and parameters of the algorithm with the goal of optimizing the exponential decay rate of the potential function. \citet{tan2021analysis} proposes to apply SOS programming to study the convergence rates of first-order methods.
-Their motivation is similar to ours, that is, it may be beneficial or even necessary to analyze performance measures that cannot be handled by the PEP framework, e.g., non-quadratic functions.
-Despite the motivation, their analyses only use degree-2 SOS programs, which can thus be derived within the PEP framework.
-Moreover, their approach is dimension-dependent for higher degree SOS proofs, that is, for every $n$, they need to run a separate SOS program for the dimension-$n$ version of the problem.
-Compared to the literature, we are the first to analyse a high degree polynomial performance measure, and the first to apply SOS programming to analyze variational inequalities in both unconstrained and constrained settings.
-Moreover, unlike~\citep{tan2021analysis}, our proof is dimension-free.
-We hope our result demonstrates the flexibility and power of the SOS programming based approach, and believe that there are many further applications.
+They use SOS programming to search over quadratic potential functions and parameters of the algorithm with the goal of optimizing the exponential decay rate of the potential function. \citet{tan2021analysis} proposes to use SOS programming to study the convergence rates of first-order methods in unconstrained convex optimization.

+\paragraph{Simultaneous Result on Last-Iterate Convergence of OGDA in the Unconstrained Setting.} Shortly after we obtained the last-iterate convergence rate for OGDA in the constrained setting, we learned in early March, 2022 from private communication that Eduard Gorbunov, Gauthier Gidel, and Adrien Taylor had been working on the same problem.
+At the time of the communication, they could obtain the same last-iterate convergence rate for OGDA in the unconstrained case using a different method based on PEP.

 \notshow{ Finally, there are some works that use SOS programming to analyse/design algorithms for convex optimization~\citep{tan2021analysis,fazlyab2018design}. , but only in the unconstrained setting or strong convex setting.
 Besides, they all analyse or search over quadratic potential functions, which can also be handled by the PEP framework.
 To the best of our knowledge, we are the first to analyse a non quadratic potential function, demonstrating the flexibility and power of our SOS programming based approach.}